 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Programmers should avoid reinterpretation performed as a matter of convenience; for example, using an integer pointer to manipulate character string data should be avoided.
-When type-breaking reinterpretation is necessary, it should be carefully documented in the code.
+Avoid reinterpretation performed as a matter of convenience; for example, avoid an integer pointer to manipulate character string data.
+When type-breaking reinterpretation is necessary, document it carefully in the code.
 However this vulnerability cannot be completely avoided because some applications view stored data in alternative ways.

-When using union types it is preferable to use discriminated unions.
+When using union types, prefer the use of discriminated unions.
 This is a type of a union where a stored value indicates which interpretation is to be placed upon the data.
 Some languages (such as variant records in Ada) enforce the view of data indicated by the value of the discriminant.
-If the language does not enforce the interpretation (for example, equivalence in Fortran and union in C and C++), then the code should implement an explicit discriminant and check its value before accessing the data in the union, or use some other mechanism to ensure that correct interpretation is placed upon the data value.
+If the language does not enforce the interpretation (for example, equivalence in Fortran and union in C and C++), implement an explicit discriminant and check its value before accessing the data in the union, or use some other mechanism to ensure that correct interpretation is placed upon the data value.

-Operations that reinterpret the same stored value as representing a different type should be avoided.
+Avoid operations that reinterpret the same stored value as representing a different type.
 It is easier to avoid such operations when the language clearly identifies them.
 For example, the name of Ada's Unchecked_Conversion function explicitly warns of the problem.
 A much more difficult situation occurs when pointers are used to achieve type reinterpretation.
 Some languages perform type-checking of pointers and place restrictions on the ability of pointers to access arbitrary locations in storage.
 Others permit the free use of pointers.
-In such cases, code must be carefully reviewed in a search for unintended reinterpretation of stored values.
-Therefore it is important to explicitly comment the source code where intended reinterpretations occur.
+In such cases, review the code carefully in a search for unintended reinterpretation of stored values.
+Therefore explicitly identify places in the source code where intended reinterpretations occur.

-Static analysis tools may be helpful in locating situations where unintended reinterpretation occurs.
-On the other hand, the presence of reinterpretation greatly complicates static analysis for other problems, so it may be appropriate to segregate intended reinterpretation operations into distinct subprograms.
+Use static analysis tools in locating situations where unintended reinterpretation occurs.

+As the presence of reinterpretation greatly complicates static analysis for other problems, consider segregating intended reinterpretation operations into distinct subprograms.

 6.40.6 Implications for standardization